A Tensor Network Framework for Lindbladian Spectra and Steady States

-where $\lambda_{i_0}$ is the last eigenvalue we want to approximate.
+where the divergence is exponential.
+Consequently, by initializing a few time evolutions with different angles $\alpha$ and tracking the norm during a short time evolution, a good approximation to the maximal angle $\alpha_\mathrm{max}$ can be found.
+Afterwards, a much lower angle $\alpha\ll \alpha_\mathrm{max}$ is chosen for the time evolution.

+A corresponding algorithm summarizing these ideas is given in \cref{app:alg:find:alpha}.
+After initializing a (random) traceless state, a short time evolution is carried out for different values of the complex angle $\alpha$.
+Depending on the evolution of the norm of the state, the angle $\alpha_\mathrm{max}$ can be estimated by checking \cref{app:eq:norm:divergence}.

 Notice that the left eigenmode of the steady state to any Lindbladian is given by $\vecket{l_1} = \vecket{\mathds{1}}$.
 This also includes non-unique steady states, where the identity has to be understood on one specific subspace of the degeneracy, generating strong symmetry.
 Consequently, initial states (living in a single subspace) that are traceless (and thus unphysical) have vanishing weight on the steady state sector,